readthedocs/blog/build-customization.rst

 Limitations
 -----------

-As we mentioned before,
-this feature is still in *beta* and has some limitation currently.
+This feature is still in *beta* and has some limitation currently.
-We are working towarsd making ``build.commands`` more integrated into our platform features.
+We are working to make ``build.commands`` more integrated into our platform.
-Mainly, the flyout with links to the Read the Docs project and all its active versions.
-We are close to get there,
+One major missing feature is the flyout, which gives access to downloads, versions and other functionality.
-and we will publishing more content about this in the next months.
+We are actively working on improving this feature, and we will publishing more content about this in the next months.
-Stay tunned!
+Stay tuned!

 Try it out and give us feedback!